evandojunior/evandojunior/README.md

 - 💼 I am Software Developer since 2012, currently working with technologies as PHP and JavaScript.
 - 🎓 Graduated in Analysis and Development system.
-- 😎 In search of professional and personal growth.
+- :fire: In search of professional and personal growth.

 ### Contact Me: